-The Economic Impact of Poverty Report highlighted seven factors that contribute to the cycle of poverty and drive the costs for combating poverty.
+The Economic Impact of Poverty Report, currently being updated in 2024, highlighted seven factors that contribute to the cycle of poverty and drive the costs for combating poverty.
 The data identified five at-risk communities within the County.
 Three of the five communities include areas that are County targeted areas: Tarpon Springs, Highpoint, and the Lealman Corridor.
 All five communities suffer from the same seven factors: insufficient transportation, access to food, access to health care, poorer health, lower educational attainment, increased crime rates, higher unemployment, and inadequate and insufficient housing.